kansiris/reactjs-interview-questions/README.md

      | React Native, which is a React type to build mobile applications are faster and more stable | Ionic, Angular's mobile native app is relatively less stable and slower |
      | In React, data flows only in one way and hence debugging is easy | In Angular, data flows both way i.e it has two-way data binding between children and parent and hence debugging is often difficult |

+   **Note:** The above list of differences are purely opinionated and it vary based on the professional experience.
+But they are helpful as base parameters.

    **[⬆ Back to Top](#table-of-contents)**